 Continuing the discussion from Julia is one of the most token-efficient programming languages:

-I would like to know how many here are vibe coding, or agentic coding, with good results in Julia or other languages, and subjective feeling of which language, and tools to do it with feel best.
+I would like to know how many here are vibe coding, or agentic coding, with good results in Julia or other languages, and subjective feeling of which programming language, and what tools to use with feel best.

 E.g. C# is one of the best languages on the metric shown there, but it’s known to be ranked rather low on token efficiency (not same as verbosity of generated code, maybe correlated?).